 When making your application, you must name all of the schools where you wish your child to be considered for a place in order of preference.
 This includes any academy, foundation, voluntary aided, and/or any other neighbouring local authority maintained schools.
 For more information view the types of schools page.

-You can apply online from 4 September 2017.
-The closing date for applications is 31 October 2017.
+The closing date for online applications was 31 October 2018.

 Applying by post

-Alternatively you can apply by completing a paper application form between 4 September and 31 October 2017.
+You can make a late application by completing a paper application form and either:

-Applicants who apply in this way will receive their offer by second class post sent on 1 March 2018.
-The preferred method is online.
+Applicants who apply in this way will receive their offer by second class post sent on 1 March 2019.

 Is there a closing date?

-Yes, the closing date for secondary school applications is 31 October 2017.
+Yes, the closing date for secondary school applications was 31 October 2018.